Zoxc/crusader/docs/TROUBLESHOOTING.md

 * Crusader requires that TCP and UDP ports 35481 are open for its tests.
-  Crusader also uses ports 35482 for the remote webserver and port 35483 for discovering other Crusader Servers.
+  Crusader also uses ports 35482 for the remote webserver and port 35483 for discovering other Crusader servers.
   Check that your firewall is letting those ports through.

 * On macOS, the first time you double-click